Pakistani rock: Continuing success (1990–present)

 Vital Signs were followed by Junoon, Awaz, Strings, Karawan and Jupiters, all of whom had exploded the pop, rock and heavy metal music genre in the country, bringing the significant shift of country's transformation into modernism during the 1990s.
 The Pakistani rock further matured itself and gained public appraisalwith the arrival of American satellite television in the 1990s.
 The popular form of music quickly spread throughout the country and with that came the arrival of various rock bands in the 1990s.
 Early rock bands such as Vital Signs and Junoon are regarded as the pioneers of Pakistan's rock music.
-Other bands such as Strings began in the mid 1990s and during the late 1990s underground bands were becoming a norm in cities across Pakistan.
+Other bands such as Strings began in the mid 1990s and during the late 1990s underground bands were becoming a norm in cities all across Pakistan.
 In a short span of time, the Western-influenced rock bands gained enormous popularity and were generally welcomed by the public.
 The Music Channel Charts aired to NTM became the first pop/rock music entity that used to give ratings to pop/rock bands and singers.
 Music '89 was the first ever all pop/rock music stage-show to be aired on PTV.

 Cities such as Karachi, Lahore and Islamabad witnessed an explosion of rock bands and concerts in 2000 as Pakistan began to liberalize under President Musharraf's "enlightened moderation" campaign.
 In 2002, a major shift in the rock music of Pakistan occurred with the arrival of the Pepsi Battle of the Bands, which saw bands like Aaroh, Mizraab, Entity Paradigm and Mekaal Hasan Band appear onto the scene.
 Finally Pakistan saw good rock music, with respectable instrument playing.
 In 2006 Raeth spread waves across the border by their debut song Bhula Doh.